aimclub/FEDOT/docs/source/basics/data_preprocessing.rst

 The processing of the following samples of data well demonstrates main important features of preprocessing in FEDOT.

 - gap filling:
     The gaps are filled with the mean value.
+For categorical data -- with the most frequent value along each column.

 |gap filling|